 - Horticulturist ($65,160): Work in greenhouses, advise growers on chemical-free methods of pest management or consult landscape designers about ecologically sustainable grounds and practices

 - Botanist ($65,160): Study plants and their environment to identify and classify new species.

 - Plant geneticist: Research and work to isolate genes to develop desirable plant traits.
 Jobs are available in public and private sectors.

 - Education and advocacy: Educate government officials, policy-makers and communities about the importance of plants and thoughtful stewardship of the world's natural resources.

 Sustainable Plant System Degree Requirements

 You will gain deep knowledge of modern agriculture and crop production before choosing an emphasis/sub-plan for further study.
-Please check in with academic advisor Juliana Lincoln to figure out your best plan of study.
+Please check in with an academic advisor to figure out your best plan of study.